GoldenGoat101/SignLanguageToTextTranslatorApp/README.md

-# Detecting Human Actions in a Live Video Feed
+# Detecting ASL Signs in a Live Video Feed

-Identify body movements by sending a person's pose data from a series of video frames to an action-classification model.
+Identify body movements by sending a person's hand pose data from a series of video frames to an action-classification model.

 ## Overview

-This sample app recognizes a person's body moves, called *actions*, by analyzing a series of video frames with [Vision][Vision] and predicting the name of the movement by applying an action classifier.
+This app recognizes a person's hand signs, called *actions*, by analyzing a series of video frames with [Vision][Vision] and predicting the name of the movement by applying an action classifier.
 The action classifier in this sample recognizes three exercises: